About Matthew Heimbach

 On May 22, 2013, at a WSU dinner, Heimbach proposed that the group merge with Matthew Parrott’s Traditionalist Youth Network (TYN), “an organization that will take the message of the WSU [White Student Union] far beyond the confines of Towson.”
-Heimbach, following graduation, assumed the role of national director for the group.
+After graduation, Heimbach became the group’s national director.

 Heimbach has attended several of the League of the South’s annual gatherings – in Abbeville, South Carolina (2011); Wallsboro, Alabama (2012); and Wetumpka, Alabama.
 (2013).
 The neo-Confederate group advocates a second Southern secession, a society dominated by “European Americans,” and a leadership composed of “Anglo-Celtic” elites.